hannahdesmond/mastery-curriculum/chapter9/README.md

 hello("Sam")
 ```

-Method parameters define a variable inside the method procedure.
+Method parameters _define a variable inside the method procedure_.
 The name of the variable is set to the parameter name, and the value is set to whatever argument you pass to the method when you execute it:

 ```eval-ruby
 def hello(person)